frontenddogma/web-development-glossary/manuscript/a.md

 Accessible Rich Internet Applications
 : A collection of roles, states, and properties that define accessible user interface elements and can be used to improve the accessibility and interoperability of web content and applications. 🌍&nbsp;[w3.org/TR/wai-aria](https://www.w3.org/TR/wai-aria/)

-@@

 Active Server Pages
-: A server-side script engine for dynamic web pages.
+: A server-side script engine for dynamically generated web pages.
 ASP can be written in a scripting language such as VBScript, JScript, or PerlScript.
-ASP were introduced in 1996 by Microsoft.
+ASP were introduced in 1996 by Microsoft.&nbsp;[†](#w-asp)

 Adaptive
 : An aspect of or synonym for Agile development.

 Agile
-: An iterative, adaptive approach to project management and software development that’s characterized by self-organizing, cross-functional teams that cooperate with customers and users to deliver value in increments.
+: An umbrella term for approaches to project management and software development under which self-organizing, cross-functional teams cooperate with customers and users to produce requirements and solutions.
+Agile advocates adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.&nbsp;[†](#w-agile)

 AJAX
 : → Asynchronous JavaScript and XML